Cindywritescode/yogi-snap-models/README.md

         layers.RandomTranslation((-0.15, 0.15), (-0.15, 0.15), fill_mode='constant'),
         layers.RandomRotation((-0.025, 0.025), fill_mode='constant'),
         # The rotation value is low here,
-        # because too much rotation may make the data look like a different pose
+        # because too much rotation may make the data dislike the original pose
         layers.RandomZoom((0, 0.25), fill_mode='constant'),
         # the default fill_mode parameter is 'reflect',
         # change it to avoid the augmented data look distortion